 After a suitable number of Tengara freedom fighters have been shot up Hays fires off an RPG from his machine and blasts away a low flying chopper which crashes to the ground in slow motion.

 Weller then gets in on the act by machine gunning on of the other choppers.
 It starts to trail smoke behind it and disappears behind a rocky outcrop and seconds later hear a loud explosion, but see nothing.
+Ultimately, we can't include this as a chopper fireball.

 The remaining helicopter lands to put down some Army soldiers presumably to mop up the rebels.
 A female rebel, who Hays and Weller have been trying to crack onto, gets back on board the bus they’ve been travelling in and drives it straight at the helicopter.